 |Calorie Weighted Basis||24%||35%||41%|

-The first two ingredients in this dog food are bison and chicken.
-Although they’re both quality items, raw meat contains about 80% water.
+The first ingredient in this dog food is salmon.
+Although it is rich in omega-3 fatty acids, raw salmon contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

-After processing, these items would probably account for a smaller part of the total content of the finished product.
+After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is chicken meal.
-Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.
+The second ingredient is menhaden fish meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Menhaden are small ocean fish related to herring.
 They’re rich in protein and omega-3 fatty acids.
 What’s more, in their mid-depth habitat, menhaden are not exposed to mercury contamination as can be typical with deep water species.

-Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1
+This item is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The ninth ingredient is alfalfa meal.
+The seventh ingredient is alfalfa meal.
 Although alfalfa meal is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this NutriSource product.

-With three notable exceptions…
+With 6 notable exceptions…

-Next, brewers yeast.
-Brewers yeast can be a controversial item.
-Although it’s a by-product of the beer making process, this ingredient contains about 45% protein and is rich in other healthy nutrients.
+Next, brewers yeast can be a controversial item.
+Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.